eselimnl/Coalign2Split/README.md

 ```
 You need to give two inputs to run Coalign2Split.py.
 ID list of host (file in .txt format), sequence data (file in .fasta format)
 ## **Caution :**
-This code was used for ID match and extract for data downloaded from NCBI Taxonomy.
-Be careful when if you have data from another databases.
-Because standard ID annotation may differ.
+This code was used to extract data which is downloaded from NCBI Virus.
+Be careful if you have data from other databases.
+It is especially because that standard ID annotation may differ.
 For NCBI:

 accessionID.1 | definition